msyamkumar/cs220-s22-projects/p9/rubric.md

 -2 if `actor_buckets` is not used

 ## Q18
--5 if answer is hardcoded without working code.
+TA NOTE: Report to saurabh if a student failed this test -5 if answer is hardcoded without working code.
 -2 if `director_buckets` is not used
 -2 if student doesn't check that movie contains both `Action` and `Adventure` genres

 ## Q19
--5 if answer is hardcoded without working code.
+TA NOTE: Report to saurabh if a student failed this test -5 if answer is hardcoded without working code.
 -2 if `genre_buckets` is not used

 ## Q20
--5 if answer is hardcoded without working code.
+TA NOTE: Report to saurabh if a student failed this test -5 if answer is hardcoded without working code.
 -3 if `actor_buckets` is not used
 -2 if `median()` function is not used
 -2 if it's not checked that an actor acted in at least 15 movies